5.4 Cooperatives

 Advantages & Restrictions

 Cooperatives empower people to improve their quality of life and enhance their economic opportunities through self-help.
 Throughout the world, cooperatives are providing members with credit and financial services, energy, consumer goods, affordable housing, telecommunications, and other services that would not otherwise be available to them.
 There are several principles that cooperatives must follow, according to San Luis Valley RECInternational Co-operative Alliance, and Daman Prakash, author of The Principles of Cooperation.
-They include (1) open membership, which means that cooperatives are open to all people to use its services; (2) democratic member control, which means that organizations are controlled by their members; (3) members’ economic participation, which means that members contribute equally to the capital of the cooperative; (4) autonomy, which means cooperatives are self-help organizations controlled by their members; and (5) education and training, which means that cooperatives provide education and training for their members while also electing representatives, managers, and employees.6
+They include (1) open membership, which means that cooperatives are open to all people to use its services; (2) democratic member control, which means that organizations are controlled by their members; (3) members’ economic participation, which means that members contribute equally to the capital of the cooperative; (4) autonomy, which means cooperatives are self-help organizations controlled by their members; and (5) education and training, which means that cooperatives provide education and training for their members while also electing representatives, managers, and employees; (6) cooperation among cooperatives, which means that cooperatives strengthen one another by working together; (7) concern for community, which means that local sustainable development goals are considered in decision making.6

 License